data2evidence/d2e-SqlRender/cran-comments.md

 ## Downstream dependencies

-- Achilles, CohortAlgebra, DatabaseConnector, TreatmentPatterns, CDMConnector, CohortExplorer, and DrugExposureDiagnostics depend on SqlRender, and has been tested with this new version.
+- DatabaseConnector and CDMConnector depend on SqlRender, and has been tested with this new version.
 No problems were found.